Hochopepper/SwordToShield/Character_Creation/SpellCompendium.md

 Description:
 A 60 foot radius sphere of magical light expands from a point within range.
 The area of this sphere is bright light and the sphere sheds an additional 120 feet of dim light in all directions.
+Undead creatures in the area during casting take 20 radiant damage.

 ```